E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 Tidal potential forcing and self attraction and loading will be default-off features.
 The will be added to (or excluded from) the geopotential based on config flags.

-The public `computePStarThickness` will determine the desired mass thickness used for the $p^\star$ vertical coordinate:
+The public `computePStarThickness` will determine the desired pseudo thickness used for the $p^\star$ vertical coordinate:
 ```c++
 void VertCoord::computePStarThickness(const Array2DReal &LayerThicknessPStar,
                                       const Array2DReal &VertCoordMovementWeights,